koenighotze/koenighotze.github.io/_posts/2017-11-14-devoxx-recap.markdown

 4/5

 # Top 3 talks (so far)
-As I have obviously not watched all talks (how could I, with so many sessions), my top list may not feature your personal favorite.
-If so, leave a comment and drop me a hint, for you must-see-talk.
+As I have not watched all the talks (how could I, with so many sessions), my top list may not feature your personal favorite.
+If so, leave a comment and drop me a hint, for your must-see-talk.

 You may have noticed, that I did not mention any Venkat Subramaniam talks.
 The reason is, that all his talks are a must watch anyway and I will check them out on Youtube (and a top talk list containing only his talks would be boring ;)
-Also I'll exclude the keynotes, as these always tend to be exceptional.
+Also, I'll exclude the keynotes, as these always tend to be exceptional.
 Finally, this includes a talk, I have since caught up with on Youtube.

 1. Continuous Delivery with Containers: The Good, the Bad, and the Ugly
 2. Video Games are for idiots - Laurent Victorino (How development on games differs from our day to day IT work, I laughed hard, look [here](https://www.youtube.com/watch?v=uI0MI4xZWQU))